patrickcping/pingone-go-sdk-v2/management/docs/SignOnPolicyActionLoginAllOf.md

 NewSignOnPolicyActionLoginAllOfWithDefaults instantiates a new SignOnPolicyActionLoginAllOf object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetConfirmIdentityProviderAttributes

-`func (o *SignOnPolicyActionLoginAllOf) GetConfirmIdentityProviderAttributes() bool`

-GetConfirmIdentityProviderAttributes returns the ConfirmIdentityProviderAttributes field if non-nil, zero value otherwise.

-### GetConfirmIdentityProviderAttributesOk

-`func (o *SignOnPolicyActionLoginAllOf) GetConfirmIdentityProviderAttributesOk() (*bool, bool)`

-GetConfirmIdentityProviderAttributesOk returns a tuple with the ConfirmIdentityProviderAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConfirmIdentityProviderAttributes

-`func (o *SignOnPolicyActionLoginAllOf) SetConfirmIdentityProviderAttributes(v bool)`

-SetConfirmIdentityProviderAttributes sets ConfirmIdentityProviderAttributes field to given value.

-### HasConfirmIdentityProviderAttributes

-`func (o *SignOnPolicyActionLoginAllOf) HasConfirmIdentityProviderAttributes() bool`

-HasConfirmIdentityProviderAttributes returns a boolean if a field has been set.

 ### GetEnforceLockoutForIdentityProviders